02Claims & Capital Structure

 A company with a 5% wrapper costs common shareholders 5% of its Bitcoin reserve value per year just to maintain the capital structure.

-See wrapper analysis →How long cash reserves can cover preferred dividend payments before the company must issue shares or sell BTC.
+See coverage analysis →How long cash reserves can cover preferred dividend payments before the company must issue shares or sell BTC.

 Formula: Cash / Annual Cash-Only Dividends.
 When runway reaches zero, all preferred dividends convert to share issuances, accelerating dilution.